rapontual/challenge-checkout/README.md

 3. Use the token generated in /api/security/login endpoint
 4. If using the Swagger, click the Authorize button and enter "beaer token" with the generated token
 ![See how to authorize using Swagger](https://user-images.githubusercontent.com/8179423/99880430-24e23900-2c0b-11eb-98fb-241c6a7e16d1.png)
-5. POST/GET payments using api/payments endpoint
+5. POST/GET payments using api/payments endpoint using the Swagger endpoints or you preferred tool, like Postman or CURL

 ## Monitoring
 The application is monitored by Prometheus, which collects the metrics and by Grafana, which uses dashboards to show the metrics.